 All students are highly recommended to have appropriate and adequate health insurance coverage.
 No plan is sponsored or endorsed by the university.
-As a courtesy to our students, a list of potential insurance providers is available on the Fonbonne website, under Student Services, at http://www.fontbonne.edu/studentlife/studentservices/.
+As a courtesy to our students, a list of potential insurance providers is available on the Fontbonne website, under Health Services.
 Again, Fontbonne is not affiliated with these providers and is simply providing these links as a courtesy for students and their families to consider as potential options.